gschwaer/DroneSim/README.md

 * Maximal drone acceleration (constant)
 * Maximal landing speed (constant)

-The flight data (time, height, speed, throttle, user_data) is saved to a CSV file.
+The flight data (time, height, speed, acceleration, user_data) is saved to a CSV file.
 If the drone lands with more than the maximal landing speed, the vehicle is considered "crashed" and stops working.

 Check out [drone_simulation.h](drone_simulation.h) for more details on the API.